ArkhamDotCards/theghostsofonigawa/README.md

 The current version, v1.3, was released on 3/19/2023.

-The v2.0 update (Return to The Ghosts of Onigawa) is expected to release on 10/31/2023.
+The final v2.0 update (Return to The Ghosts of Onigawa) was to released on 6/28/2023.

 ### Where?